BM-AI-solutions/decision-points/README.md

     *   Language: Python 3.0
     *   Framework: FastAPI
     *   AI: Google Generative AI (Gemini)
+    *   Database: PostgreSQL (for state persistence)
+    *   ORM: SQLAlchemy with Alembic for migrations
 *   **Frontend:**
     *   Library: React
     *   Build Tool: Vite
 *   **Containerization:** Docker, Docker Compose
-*   **Communication:** REST APIs, WebSockets
+*   **Communication:** REST APIs, WebSockets, A2A Protocol

 ## Architecture Overview

 The system uses a Client-Server architecture.
 A React frontend communicates with a FastAPI backend API via REST calls for standard data retrieval and WebSockets for real-time interaction with the Orchestrator agent.
+The backend leverages Google Gemini for its AI capabilities and PostgreSQL for state persistence.

+The system implements a multi-agent workflow using the Agent-to-Agent (A2A) protocol, allowing specialized agents to communicate and collaborate.
+Each agent maintains its state in the PostgreSQL database, which provides reliable persistence and transaction support.

-The backend leverages Google Gemini for its AI capabilities.
-Docker Compose is used to manage the local development environment, running the frontend and backend services in separate containers.
+Docker Compose is used to manage the local development environment, running the frontend, backend, and database services in separate containers.
+Database migrations are automatically applied during container startup.

+## Multi-Agent Architecture

+The system implements a multi-agent architecture using the Agent-to-Agent (A2A) protocol and the Agent Development Kit (ADK).
+Each agent is a specialized service that can be run independently and communicates with other agents through a standardized protocol.

+### Agent State Persistence

+All agents use PostgreSQL for state persistence, which provides several advantages:

+1. **Reliability**: PostgreSQL offers ACID-compliant transactions, ensuring data integrity.
+2. **Scalability**: The database can handle multiple concurrent connections from different agents.
+3. **Durability**: State is persisted even if agents crash or restart.
+4. **Queryability**: SQL queries can be used to analyze agent state and workflow progress.

+The database schema includes tables for:
+- `workflows`: Stores workflow metadata and status
+- `workflow_steps`: Tracks individual steps within a workflow
+- `agent_states`: Stores agent-specific state data
+- `agent_tasks`: Tracks tasks assigned to agents

-## Autonomous Income Generation Workflow
+### Autonomous Income Generation Workflow

 This system includes an autonomous workflow designed to generate income by identifying a market need, creating/improving a simple digital product or service, branding it, and deploying it.
 This workflow is orchestrated by the `WorkflowManagerAgent` and involves the following specialized agents: